andyw8/andyw8.github.io/_posts/2023-09-17-jumpstart-rails-pro-sorbet-tapioca.md

 ## Next Steps

-At this point, you can search for `# typed: false` in `*.rb` and you’ll see there are around 100 files remaining that don't yet have typing typing for.
-Resolving those is outside the scope of this article, but you now have a strong starting point.
+At this point, you can search for `# typed: false` in `*.rb` and you’ll see there are around 100 files remaining that aren't yet typed.
+Resolving all those is outside the scope of this post, but you now have a strong starting point.

 You’ll notice that we haven’t written any signatures yet.
-But even without that, we can start benefiting from Sorbet’s checks for things such as calls to non-existing methods, or unreachable code.
+But even without those, we can start benefiting from Sorbet’s checks for things such as calls to non-existing methods, or unreachable code.